piulin/pegjs-ssc-parser/README.md

 ### Error handling

 A malformed SSC file will throw a parsing exception at parsing time.
-The exception details where the parsing error has occured.
+The exception details where the parsing error has occurred.
 When a parsing error occurs, no parse is generated.

 ## How to use the parser

-### On the browser
+### On the browser (Global)

 If you want to use it from your browser, just include the file `parsers/SSCParserClient.js` as a script in your HTML document.
 ```HTML